 So as soon as we got in the air we were above the fog bank lying on top of the D/FW Metromess.
 We’ve passed a few storm tops, but nothing severe so far (15 minutes in) and only occasional minor turbulence.

-Just had to scold Dixie.
+Just had to scold Bryn.
 They announced that the movie was starting, so we plugged in our earbuds.
 We got a short preview, then a blank screen for several seconds.
-Dixie said “They hijacked the movie!” entirely too loud.
+Bryn said “They hijacked the movie!” entirely too loud.
 I pointed out that she might not want to say the word ‘hijack’ on an airplane…

 So – the movie was “Margin Call” – interesting, very slow-paced.
 Not sure what I think about it exactly.